 Our Germanic friends have another specificity: they like to compose, starting from the words.
 Bach therefore created his Art of the Fugue from the letters of his own name (in Latin notes Sib La Do Si).
 Schumann also liked to play with language and sounds.
 For example, he wrote variations around a theme made from his imaginary friend's name: Meta Abegg.

 From the A to the G, the seven notes of the Japanese scale are associated to the first characters of the iroha, a sorting used to learn the calligraphy.
 This order is not the same as an alphabetical one, since a succession of signs doesn't form a syllable.
 The iroha, the chant of the iroha to be more precise, was in fact transcribed by a sūtra buddhist.

 India is another example.
 The swaras are also seven in total, each note referring to the sound made by an animal: the shadjamam is the call of the peacock, the richabhami is the mooing of the cow, the gandharam is the bleating of the goat, the madhyamam is the call of the heron, the panchamam is the sing of the nightingale, the dhaivatam is the neigh of the horse and the nichadam is the trumpet of the elephant.

 When written down, those notes are reduced to S R G M P D N and when they are sung, they are simply pronounced Sa, Ri, Ga, Ma Pa, Dha and Ni.
-Indian notes therefore have the commodity to combine the two aspects when, in the West, the language ABC is distinguished from the Latine solmisation: the concision in the writing of the first system and the help for singing of the second.
+Indian notes therefore have the commodity of combining the two aspects when, in the West, the linguistic ABC is distinguished from the Latin solmisation: the concision in the writing of the first system and the help for singing of the second.